 DBS checks can only be conducted for candidates with home addresses in the UK.
 Offers for applicants based overseas will be confirmed on the basis of a letter from either the British High Commission of their local constabulary confirming that they have no criminal convictions and are of good character.
 They will complete and submit their DBS application as soon as a UK address is secured and will not be permitted to attend placement until a satisfactory DBS Disclosure certificate is received and verified.

-The Disclosure Panel will then review the information and make a recommendation, which will be conveyed to the applicant by letter.
+If further information has been requested a panel will be convened be conduct a review.
+The Disclosure Panel will then further assess the information and make a recommendation, which will be conveyed to the applicant by letter.
 This could be that your application is withdrawn, deferred or that you are able to continue.

 It is also imperative that if you receive a reprimand, caution or conviction whilst studying on your course that you contact the DBS Officer immediately on 01245 684984.